simo-hue/simo-hue.github.io/content/03_projects/simo's Diary/index.md

 ## Stay in touch with me
 *Follow me on YouTube and social media to stay updated on my adventures and find out more about my life and my projects!*

+## Listen to My Story
+If you wanna listen to a deeper introduction, a friend of mine decided to interview me...here down below you can find a lot's of intresting though as well as my story

+{{< youtube codiceDelVale >}}